PhotoSynthesist62/UCI_Data_Analytics_Bootcamp_2020/03-Python/README.md

 ### PyPoll

-#### A Python Script to assist a small town in modernizing its voting process - election_data.csv (3 columns 'Voter ID','County', and 'Candidate', 1 million+ rows) to calculate, print and export a text file containing the following:
+#### A Python Script to assist a small town in modernizing its voting process - election_data.csv (3 columns 'Voter ID', 'County' and 'Candidate'; 1 million+ rows) to calculate, print, and export a text file containing the following:

 * Total No. of Votes Cast
 * Percentage of Votes and Total No. of Votes received by each Candidate